patrickkunka/mixitup/README.md

 });
 ```

+### JavaScript - Using MixItUp

-With the `mixitup` factory function loaded, you may now instantiate a "mixer" on your container.
+With the `mixitup` factory function loaded, you may now instantiate a "mixer" on your container to enable MixItUp functionality.

 ```js
 var containerEl = document.querySelector('.container');